richardhaeser-com/sw-tweakwise/README.md

 This extension is still in development.
 I will add more and more features over time.
 At the moment the following features are supported:

+### Feed
 - Fully customizable product feed which out-of-the-box gives you a valid feed for Tweakwise (multi-channel, multi-language)
 - Advanced pricing
 - Variants

+### JavaScript implementation
-- Instant search (JS)
+- Instant search
+- Suggestions (including search phrases, categories and facets)
-- Merchandise (JS)
+- Merchandise

-_All features are tested on a default Shopware 6.4 installation and in a real-life webshop._
+_All features are tested on a default Shopware 6.4 and 6.5 installation and in a real-life webshop._

 ## Changelog
 Do you want an overview of all changes in the past versions?
 Just have a look at the [changelog](CHANGELOG.md).